Barbara, tell us a little bit about how you got started?

 What are the principles of good studio design?

 Consistency.
 The most insignificant features of your studio are often the most important to clients, and a “hit or miss” attitude will undermine your success.
 Policies you deemed important when you opened – such as greeting clients by name – are part of your brand and not an option.
 Know why every design element is part of your plan, make every detail intentional.
 For example, do you think it’s important for your Instructor to be able to move between bikes during class if they need to coach participants individually?
 Or will you prioritize maximizing the floor space with as many bikes as can fit in?
-Don’t dismiss things like columns as problems – less-confident exercisers often gravitate towards them as a buffer, and the ‘lone-wolves’ like columns…not everyone wants to be a front row, “l at me” rider.
+Don’t dismiss things like columns as problems – less-confident exercisers often gravitate towards them as a buffer, and the ‘lone-wolves’ like columns…not everyone wants to be a front row, “look at me” rider.

 What other industries can fitness learn from?